 Berry, with several football teammates, confronted Wyche, who ran away, with Berry following.
 As Berry caught up with him, Wyche pulled a pair of scissors from his backpack, said something like “I’m gonna get you”, or “kill you”, according to witnesses, and lunged back at Berry, causing his death.

 Wyche claimed immunity under Florida’s stand your ground law, but it was later denied.
 He was convicted of manslaughter in September.
 Last week, on November 25, Wyche, now 25 years old, was sentenced to 20 1/2 years in prison.

 On April 3, 2012, Daniel Adkins, Jr., a 29 year-old disabled Hispanic-American man, was walking his dog in Phoenix, Arizona when Cordell Jude, then 22 years-old, an African-American driving with his 8-months pregnant girlfriend, pulled out of a Taco Bell drive-thru.

 Jude told police he slammed on his brakes as he almost hit Adkins walking across the parking lot exit.
 He said Adkins shouted something at him, then approached and hit his car with something that looked like a bat or pipe.
 Jude claimed he fired a gun he kept in his lap as Adkins was about to swing at him again.
 The only object found on Adkins was a dog leash.

 Jude was later charged with 2nd degree murder.
-On November 20, he was found not guilty of second degree murder but convicted of reckless manslaughter in what is called “reverse Trayvon Martin” case.
+On November 20, 2013 he was found not guilty of second degree murder but convicted of reckless manslaughter in what is called “reverse Trayvon Martin” case.
 In 2014 he was sentenced to a mitigated term of eight years’ imprisonment with ninety-nine days presentence incarceration credit.
 An appeal was later denied.